-I. Introduction
+1. Introduction

 Law and public policy provide the framework by which individuals, organizations, and activities exist to maintain an orderly society.
 With the development of autonomous vehicles, the State of Hawaii, including the various counties, will ultimately need to address and adopt laws, ordinances, rules, policies, and procedures to govern and regulate a wide range of issues, activities, and behaviors directly and indirectly associated with self-driving vehicles.
-The legal issues impacting autonomous vehicles ("AV" or "AVs") are wide-ranging, and include the regulation of activities, the appropriation of public resources, and the determination of responsibilities and liabilities of car owners, manufacturers, pedestrians, and any and all parties associated with AVs.
+The legal issues impacting autonomous vehicles are wide-ranging, and include the regulation of activities, the appropriation of public resources, and the determination of responsibilities and liabilities of car owners, manufacturers, pedestrians, and all parties associated with AVs.